pulumi/examples/README.md

 Example   | Description |
 --------- | --------- |
 [Guestbook](kubernetes-go-guestbook) | Build and deploy a simple, multi-tier web application using Kubernetes and Docker.
+[Wordpress Helm Chart](kubernetes-go-helm-wordpress) | Use the Helm API to deploy v9.6.0 of the Wordpress Helm Chart to a Kubernetes cluster.

 ## Openstack